Community

 Core vs Labs

 Core roadmap items are packages, docs, examples, and Cloud workflows that directly support production SaaS backends.
-Labs items are experiments that may be useful to developers, but they are intentionally separate from the core roadmap until their fit is clear.
+Labs items, including @nestarc/mcp-guard, are useful developer tools, but they are intentionally separate from the core package roadmap until their fit is clear.